george-dvoryak/single_sales_bot/README.md

 - `/broadcast_buyers <message>` - Broadcast to users with purchases
 - `/broadcast_nonbuyers <message>` - Broadcast to users without purchases

+## Automatic Cleanup Job

+The bot includes an automatic cleanup job that removes users from channels when their subscriptions expire.

+**For webhook mode (PythonAnywhere):**
+- Set up a scheduled task to call `/cleanup_expired_job` endpoint daily
+- See `DEPLOYMENT.md` for detailed setup instructions
+- The endpoint is protected by `WEBHOOK_SECRET_TOKEN` authentication

+**For polling mode:**
+- Use `/cleanup_expired` command manually or set up external cron job

 ## Menu Buttons (Admin Only)

 - 📊 Все подписки - View all active subscriptions